grblHAL/STM32F1xx/README.md

 Available driver options can be found [here](Inc/my_machine.h).

-__NOTE:__ Non F103 variants must have 128KB of flash!
+__NOTE:__ F103 variant must have 128KB of flash, some chinese clones of F103C8 has.
 The .ioc design file is not included as modifying the project via the designer requires a bit of cleanup after.
 The STM HAL is bypassed for all time critical code and to avoid bloat.
 __NOTE:__ The SD card plugin requires the SPI1 port to be remapped, disabling the JTAG/SWJ programming interfaces.
 This will be done on the first mount operation (via a `$FM` system command) causing the processor to hang.
 A power cycle is then required to get it working again.

 To reenable programming a special system command, `$PGM`, can be used - issue this followed by a hard reset or power cycle to do so.

 ---
-2021-08-08
+2022-09-28